intbio/MolModEdu/PLUMED/README.md

-# Beginner's tutorial on molecular dynamics simulations in Gromacs
+# Introductory tutorial on using PLUMED with Gromacs

-This a very simple tutorial with detailed instructions intended to give the very basic yet practical skills in setting up MD simulations in Gromacs.
+This an introductory tutorial on using PLUMED with Gromacs.
 Prerequisites:
+1. Understanding of how to use Gromacs (see other tutorials).
-1. A computer running Linux or MacOS.
+2. A computer running Linux or MacOS.
-2. Basic familiarity with command line interface/Terminal is expected.
+3. Basic familiarity with command line interface/Terminal is expected.

 Follow these preliminary steps to setup your computer.